 Watch the Sunset at Cabo de São Vicente

-Standing at mainland Europe’s southwesternmost tip while watching the sun disappear into the Atlantic creates an unforgettable moment.
-Arrive at least an hour before sunset, bring a jacket (it’s famously windy), and walk away from the main lighthouse area for a more peaceful viewing experience.
+Standing at mainland Europe’s southwesternmost tip while watching the blazing sun disappear into the Atlantic creates a completely unforgettable moment.
+Arrive at least a full hour before sunset to secure a good spot.

 Experience Authentic Portuguese Cuisine

-Algarve’s Hidden Gems: Beyond the Beaches
+Algarve’s Best Kept Secrets: Beyond the Beaches

 Silves: The Former Moorish Capital